 1. YouTube - is by far the stand out video platform leader.
 In terms of community there is no rival as YouTube states: “YouTube has over a billion users–almost a third of all people on the internet–and every day, people watch hundreds of millions of hours of YouTube videos and generate billions of views”.
 From a search engine perspective YouTube is unavoidable, as it is the 2nd largest search engine on the internet!
 In terms of direct cost; it’s free!
 Analytics has improved and there is a Creator Academy (again free).
 There are a huge number of plugins.
 But we do have two reservations: the first is the YouTube “vortex”, getting lost between advert placements, competitor videos, lack of control and the volume and speed of the platform.
 The second reservation concerns the limited integration choices.
 And finally from an IBT Online Global perspective “YouTube has launched local versions in more than 88 countries.
 You can navigate YouTube in a total of 76 different languages (covering 95% of the Internet population).”
 So YouTube definitely operates on the global scale!

-Comparing the two: Facebook video statistics put the amount of Facebook videos watched at 100M hours per day (Recode), while Business Insider reports that YouTube earns roughly 6 times that amount (650M hours).
+Comparing the two: Facebook video statistics put the amount of Facebook videos watched at 100M hours per day (Omnicore, 2020), while Render Forest reports that YouTube earns roughly 10 times that amount (1 Billion hours).
 So tailor the length of you videos to user behavioral data.

 And then the rest, there are many hundred OVPs, each with specific strengths and weaknesses.
 Here are a few of the leaders:

-3. Instagram = At >700 million people worldwide, a strong community of visual (capture and share) storytellers with live-stream video, video streams, photos.
-From a business perspective, >5 million businesses worldwide “tell their stories at the centre of visual discovery”.
+3. Instagram - At >1 billion people worldwide, a strong community of visual (capture and share) storytellers with live-stream video, video streams, photos.
+As the 6th largest social media platform, globally, 89% of Instagram users are located from outside the US.
+From a business perspective, >5 million businesses worldwide “tell their stories at the center of visual discovery”.